The Port Town of Véraldo

 "Hah.
 I've got thirty-five years left.
 Relax."

 "Hmm.
-The last time you said forty, so we've shaved five off.
+Last time you said forty, so we've already lost five.
 What a development."

 Inside the lord's keep, the girl appeared right in front of us without a sound.
-Even my maid who excels at sensing presences only felt a tickle a heartbeat before.
-She only registered as an intruder after she physically manifested.
+Even my maid, who excels at sensing presences, only felt a faint prickle a heartbeat before.
+The girl only registered as an intruder after she physically manifested.

 Which is to say: She can watch us whenever she pleases.

-As long as we are discussing her, we can't afford to grow careless.
-For a while we should maintain the vigilance of a night party — the battlefield of ladies.
+As long as we are discussing her, we cannot afford to grow careless.
+For now, we should maintain the vigilance of a night party — the battlefield of ladies.

 At least until the business with the elves is concluded.